Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 Tourists can also swim in Cenote Suytun, but many stop only to take a few souvenir photos.
 Swimmers are required to wear a life jacket.

-Tip for the cenotes Tulum: For most of the cenotes in Tulum, we recommend arriving early or late to avoid the crowds.
+Tip for the cenotes Tulum: For most of the cenotes near Tulum, we recommend arriving early or late to avoid the crowds.
 However, the bright rays at Cenote Suytun make it best to go in the late morning or afternoon.
 This is when the rays of light strike most directly on the circular platform, making for a magical experience.
 Afternoons at Cenote Suytun can be crowded with tour buses.

 Entrance fees to Cenote Suytun: U$ 7 per person.